ApToX/Topics-in-Network-Security/README.md

 // The following steps were done on Ubunutu Linux Virtual Machine

-// First we need to install Python 3 on the Linux machine sudo apt-get install python3
+// First we need to install Python 3 on the Linux machine \n sudo apt-get install python3

 // Now we're going to install the necessary python packages